The Shepherd’s Chameleon at the CLF Art Café

 So we are immediately plunged into the manic, frustrating world of the playwright, Ionesco himself, who’s sitting desperately trying to find the inspiration and concentration to finish his play, which needs to be perfect.
 His writing is constantly interrupted and influenced by three characters, all named Bartholomeus, representing different, divergent consciences of the author.
 The play is mostly a chaotic argumentative dialogue on theatre, its essence and function.
 The creative process is debated over in an unsolved attempt to (re)define its role until we go full circle.
 We discover it is a vicious cycle indeed, and we are left without answers, perhaps because we have to find our own.
 At the end of the play, Ionesco’s monologue sounds more like a nonsense Joyce-esque stream of consciousness in the form of a confession or a call for help.

 Lucie Chester as Bartholomeus I and Olivia Nicholson as Bartholomeus II are convincing in their neurotic performances, while Sarah Sharman as Bartholomeus III and Thom Solberg as Ionesco are in contrast not particularly impressive.
 Overall, The Shepherd’s Chameleon is well done, though perhaps still too avant-garde in 2013 to attract a larger audience.
 Nonetheless, while the effect may not be immediate, it makes us ponder, and if we really pause for a moment and reflect, we understand that many of the wicked truths told are actually perfectly reasonable.

-The Shepherd’s Chameleon is on at the CLF Art Café until 25th May.
-For further information or to book, visit here.
+The Shepherd’s Chameleon is at the CLF Art Café until 25th May 2013.
+For further information or to book visit the show’s website here.